 Tier 2 practices and systems provide targeted support for students who are not successful with Tier 1 supports alone.
-The focus is on supporting students who are at risk for developing more serious problem behavior before they start.
+The focus is on supporting students who are at risk for developing more serious unwanted behavior before they start.
 Essentially, the support at this level is more focused than Tier 1 and less intensive than Tier 3.

 Tier 2 supports often involve group interventions with ten or more students participating.
 Specific Tier 2 interventions include practices such as social skills groups, self-management, and academic supports.
-Targeted interventions like these, implemented by typical school personnel, are likely to demonstrate positive effects for up to 67% of referred students.Tier 2 interventions are:
+Targeted interventions like these, implemented by typical school personnel, are likely to have positive effects for up to 67% of referred students.Tier 2 interventions are:

 Tier 2 practices stem from a strong foundation of Tier 1 support.
 With school-wide systems in place, schools are able to identify which students need additional support.